 The current recommendations of the IDAC can be found here: https://idph.iowa.gov/Emerging-Health-Issues/Novel-Coronavirus/IDAC.

 The Iowa Department of Public Health has issued a vaccine shortage order.
-This order requires vaccine providers, by law, to only administer vaccines to individuals included in Phase 1A: Healthcare Workers and Long-Term Care Residents and Staff.
-Phase 1B will likely begin no later than February 1, 2021.
+This order requires vaccine providers, by law, to only administer vaccines to individuals included in Phase 1A and Phase 1B.

 Below is the anticipated vaccine rollout:

-The Scott County Health Department and partners of the QC COVID-19 Coalition are sharing information on our website, social media pages, and with local media, community partners, and healthcare providers.
+The Scott County Health Department and partners of the QC COVID-19 Coalition are sharing information on our website COVID-19 Vaccine clinic page, social media pages, and with local media, community partners, and healthcare providers.
+You can also register to receive email updates on when information on clinics, priority groups, and other COVID-19 information is posted on our site: Subscribe for COVID-19 Vaccine Updates.

 Learn about the vaccine - ask questions and get the answers you need so you are ready to get the vaccine when it's your turn: